The real aging process of the cast iron Versailles planter boxes from the Orangerie of the Palace of versailles

 Sometimes the customers expect things that are not real and that does not represent the spirit of the original versailles planter, so we usually explained them how the parts of the planters we manufacture are treated and painted trying to follow the original concept but using the best materials from this century.

-So the frame of the planter box now is trated with a coat of zinc for all the metal parts, and then it is painted with powder coating, and the side panels made of wood are hand paited as the originals, so sometimes we have to explain that the wooden side panels are not lacquered kitchen cabinets.
+So the frame of the planter box now is treated with a coat of zinc for all the metal parts, and then it is painted with powder coating, and the side panels made of wood are hand painted as the originals, so sometimes we have to explain that the wooden side panels are not lacquered kitchen cabinets.

 So we decided to write a few lines to show to any potential customers a few pictures of the original planters from the Orangerie of the Palace of Versailles to show them that these planters are strong, beautiful and amazing but they are not perfectly painted and polished as a new luxury car that comes out of a factory.